blacknred/tasker/README.md

 ### Build and Run the App

-1. Set the Environment variables in .env.test
+1. Set the Environment variables in .env.dev

 1. Fire up the Containers